-Organisations will be able to see what is working and what needs improvement through assessment activities.
+Organisations can see what is working and what needs improvement through assessment activities.

 Assessment plans support your curriculum intent and impact planning.
-Organisations that are subject to inspections by OfSTED will need to work towards the Quality of Education judgement which is set out in the Education Inspection Framework.
+Organisations subject to inspections by OfSTED will need to work toward the Quality of Education judgement set out in the Education Inspection Framework.
 This requires education and training providers to set out their intent which is the framework of what will be delivered to learners.
-Using assessment plans, organisations are able to identify what will be delivered and why and then how they measure success.
+Organisations can use assessment plans to identify what will be delivered and why and how they measure success.

-Using assessment plan reviews, organisations are able to measure the curriculum impact and action plan improvements to teaching and learning.
+Organisations can use assessment plan reviews to measure the curriculum impact and action plan improvements to teaching and learning.

-Each outcome can be mapped to other outcome sets and reports are available to see all of the mapping that has taken place.
+Each outcome can be mapped to other outcome sets, and reports are available to see all the mappings that have taken place.
 This is particularly helpful when mapping requirements such as SMSC – Spiritual, moral, social and cultural development, PREVENT or extending maths and English.